 A bus would have cost 77 dollars.
 Pretty sweet deal, right?
 Search similar Facebook groups, targeting the city you are going to or leaving from, and you never know if you may go lucky just like I did.

-If you just happen to check the notice board of your hostel, chances are you may find a sticky note humbly asking you to share a ride.
+Find Someone In Your HostelIf you happen to check the notice board of your hostel, chances are you may find a sticky note humbly asking you to share a ride.
 If not, why not stick a note for yourself, or ask at the reception of your hostel, and moreover of a few motels nearby you.
 Forget sharing fuel cost, some kind people sometimes even drop travellers for free.

 Use Transwa, They Have The Widest Network In Western Australia

-Though you may find a few other bus companies operating in different part of WA, for example, Southwest Coachlines in the Southwest region and Integrity Coachlines in the Northwest, among others, Transwa has the most widespread network of national and regional buses and trains, particularly in and around Perth.
+Though you may find a few other bus companies operating in a different part of WA, for example, Southwest Coachlines in the Southwest region and Integrity Coachlines in the Northwest, among others, Transwa has the most widespread network of national and regional buses and trains, particularly in and around Perth.

 What About Hitchhiking?

 In Western Australia, on the contrary, this is definitely not the case and is comparatively okay to hitchhike.
 On highways, it will most certainly be illegal to do so as people are not allowed to walk on them, so be careful.
-Moreover, since obstructing traffic is an offense throughout Australia you need to have your wits about where and how you’re doing it.
+Moreover, since obstructing traffic is an offence throughout Australia you need to have your wits about where and how you’re doing it.